shawnmclean/auth0-ext-compilers/README.md

 ## Creating Auth0 extensions with *wt-cli*

 To create a webtask that implements a specific extensibility point, you can use the `wt-cli` tool or a corresponding webtask API call.
-For example, to create a *credentials-exchange* extension you could call:
+For example, to create a *client-credentials-exchange* extension you could call:

 ```bash
 cat > custom_claims.js <<EOF